Thrombocytopenia in the Newborn

 What is thrombocytopenia in the newborn?

-Thrombocytopenia means that a newborn baby has too few platelets in his or her blood.
+Thrombocytopenia means that a newborn baby does not have enough platelets in their blood.
 Platelets are blood cells that help the blood clot.
 They are made in the bone marrow.

 How to say it

 Thrombocytopenia may be caused when a baby doesn’t make enough platelets, when the platelets are trapped somewhere in the body (such as in blood clots), or when the platelets break down too soon.